-With urban life and beautiful nature, here’s a look at the little town of Qaqortoq, the Arctic Riviera of the North
+With incredible nature and the world’s most beautiful hot springs, here’s a look at the little town of Qaqortoq, the gateway to Southern Greenland

 Qaqortoq couldn’t be further from the capital of Nuuk.